EFA44/site/static/oauth/README.md

 # Sveltia CMS OAuth Handler (PHP)

-PHP implementation of the Sveltia CMS OAuth authenticator for GitHub.
+PHP implementation of the Sveltia CMS OAuth authenticator for GitHub and GitLab.

 Based on: https://github.com/sveltia/sveltia-cms-auth